Updated March 2019

 Soup and Sue Campbell came on my tour a few years ago then moved to Volcan.
 Soup had a stroke a few month ago.
 With no insurance, he paid $75 a day for a hospital stay.
 His total costs for the stroke with 3 doctors, CAT Scams, MRI’s, medications, and several days in the hospital was less than $4000.

 A friend in Florida recently had a stent put in his heart for $125,000 out of pocket.
-Richard Dietrich’s wife Nikki had the same procedure done in Panama City a few years ago for less than $20,000.
-Plus her medical reimbursement plan (they do not have insurance) paid for half so their out-of-pocket expense was less than $10,000.
+Richard Dietrich’s wife Nikki had the same procedure done in Panama City a few years ago for less than $17,500.
+Plus her medical reimbursement insurance paid for half so their out-of-pocket expense was less than $8,750.

 In Texas I paid $225 a month for my ATT cell phone use including data.
 In Panama I pay $15.37 a month.
 That’s a $215 a month savings!

-If you have any residency visa and you are a woman 55+ or a man 60+, you will get these Pensionado discounts:
+If you have any residency visa and you are a woman 55+ or a man 60+ OR you have a Pensionado Visa, you will get these discounts:

 50% off entertainment (movies, theaters, concerts, sporting events)